GoogleCloudPlatform/cloud-ops-sandbox/RELEASING.md

   - Z =  Patch version: for hotfixes and other minor, unscheduled releases

 ## Reverting Faulty Releases
-Once a release has been merged to master and finalized, **it is strongly advised not to delete modify its artifacts**.
+Once a release has been merged to master and finalized, **it is strongly advised not to delete or modify its artifacts**.
 Instead, you should push a new patch to fix any issues that may have come up.

 If a faulty release is still in the PR stage, or you have decided a deletion is necessary, here are the steps to do so: